Moon Nurseries

 Moon Nurseries is a registered supplier and certified vendor with the state of Delaware for bio retention soil mixture.
 Moon Nurseries also carries a full line of local vegetation for bio retention plantings, including moisture and flood-resistant grasses, shrubs and canopy trees.

 In early 2008, Moon Nurseries submitted samples of its bio retention soil mixture (BSM) to a DNREC approved laboratory (Duffield Associates, Consultants in the Geosciences) to obtain certification of its bio soil medium.
 Laboratory testing was performed on a representative sample of biofiltration soil to evaluate general conformance of the sample provided with DNREC – Soil and Water Conservation Division's requirements for biofiltration soil.
 The laboratory concluded that all Mix Components, Sand Gradation, and Infiltration Rate met or exceeded the DNREC required standards.
 Moon Nurseries has been a reliable, certified supplier of bioretention soil to the Delaware area ever since.
 Customers can contact them for low-impact development or stormwater management needs.

-These are some of the recommended plants for Bio Retention Planting:

-Acer rubrum Red Maple, Clethra alnifolia Sweet Pepperbush, Betula nigra River Birch, Cornus sericea Red Osier dogwood.